PitPietro/pitpietro.github.io/_pages/raspberrypi-arduino.md

 {% endfor %}

 ## Raspberry PI
-{% for post in site.categories.Raspberry %}
+{% for post in site.categories.RaspberryPI %}
   <h3>
     <span>{{ post.date | date_to_string }}</span> &nbsp;
     <a href="{{ post.url }}">{{ post.title }}</a>